$3,000 Personal Loan

 A clean file helps.
 Steady income matters more than most people expect.

-Bad credit doesn't automatically shut the door on a $3,000 loan.
+Bad credit doesn't automatically shut the door on borrowing three thousand.
 It changes the terms, the lender type, and the path you take to get there.

 Most lenders consider a credit score below 650 to be low.
-The lower your score, the more important factors such as income, recent banking activity, and total debt become.
-A borrower with a score of 585 and a stable monthly income may appear more reliable to a risk assessment model than a borrower with a score of 640 whose credit cards are 80% maxed out.
+The lower your score, the more weight factors like income, recent banking activity, and total debt carry.
+A borrower with a 585 and a stable monthly income may look safer to a risk model than someone at 640 whose credit cards are 80% maxed out.

 What Approval Usually Looks Like by Score Range